Tom-stack3/CTF-Writeups/2022/C2C/qualifying/Raid I-VIII/README.md

 > seized drone contents.zip

 ## Solution
-- ran out of battery: no. checked the "BatteryInfo:CapPercentage:D" column in the drone's flight log.
+- Ran out of battery: no. checked the "BatteryInfo:CapPercentage:D" column in the drone's flight log.
-- entered no-fly-zone: probably not, after looking in the map, the drone basically flew over the same area for the whole flight.
+- Entered no-fly-zone: probably not, after looking in the map, the drone basically flew over the same area for the whole flight.
-- drifted away by wind: no. the wind speed was very low, so it was not a drift away.
+- Drifted away by wind: no. the wind speed was very low, so it was not a drift away.

 I used the CsvView tool to look at the drone's path.